Flagler College's Nicohlas B. Miller is shown.

 Research Interests

-European history, intellectual history, empire and colonialism, plantations, migration
+European history, intellectual history, social history, empire and colonialism, plantations, migration

 More Information